 🚀 Get in VS Code!

-With the GitHub Copilot Chat extension in Visual Studio Code, you can have AI-powered chat conversations to generate code, increase your code understanding, and even configure your editor.
-Instead of searching for answers in documentation or online forums, you can ask Copilot Chat directly in VS Code, and get code suggestions while you're in the flow of coding.
+With Copilot Chat in Visual Studio Code, ask questions via chat to get code suggestions, increase your code understanding, and even configure your editor.
+Instead of searching for answers in documentation or online forums, ask Copilot directly in VS Code and immediately apply the suggestions to your codebase.

-If you intend to make edits across multiple files in your project, you might consider using Copilot Edits.
+Instead of using chat to get suggestions, Copilot can also directly make edits across multiple files in your project.
+In this case, you might consider using Copilot Edits.
 You can easily move an existing chat conversation to Copilot Edits.

 Tip